 Psychological Science at NMU

-The Department of Psychological Science offers two master of science degrees: 1) Psychological Science and 2) Applied Behavior Analysis.
-Each master’s program has its own set of admission and program requirements.
+The Department of Psychological Science offers a master of science in Psychological Science degree and a certificate in Applied Behavior Analysis.
+Each program has its own set of admission and program requirements.

 The Department of Psychological Science offers a master of science degree that provides students with a thorough grounding in psychological science, preparing the student for doctoral programs and/or positions that require the master’s degree.
 The MS degree in psychological science at NMU provides (a) intensive student-initiated training in a variety of areas of psychology, (b) the statistical and methodological knowledge required to examine basic or applied issues and to function as an applied psychologist and (c) an appreciation of the scientific basis of all fields of psychology.
 Many graduates of this program will pursue training at the doctoral level while others will be prepared to work in a wide variety of occupations in which an advanced understanding of psychology, research methodology or human research is of value.